Balaje/MultiScaleFEM.jl/README.md

 ![](./HigherOrderMS/Images/HeatEquation/ooc_p3_random_coeff_t1.0.png) | ![](./HigherOrderMS/Images/HeatEquation/random_coeff.png) |

 The method again shows optimal convergence for `p=1` but seem to slightly deteriorate for `p=2,3` as the mesh-size decreases.
-This can be seen in the case of the wave equation as well, which will be covered in the next section.
+This can be seen in the case of the wave equation as well, which will be covered later.

 ###### Some more tests for random diffusion coefficients